Other mountain sports 80%

 The resort publishes an excellent Hiking Guide complete with 49 different routes, each with a detailed description, map, topographic profile, and colour picture.
 They range from a one-hour stroll to a ten-hour high alpine tour.
 An interactive map can be found online.

-The Arlberg is famous for its varied flora, including enzian, edelweiss, medicinal herbs, and 25 kinds of orchids, so it explains why the walking tours include ‘alpine flower hikes’.
+The Arlberg is famous for its varied flora, including enzian, edelweiss, medicinal herbs, and 25 kinds of orchids, so it’s no wonder its walking tours include several ‘alpine flower hikes’.
 One such hike starts by going across the field to the outlying ski hamlet of Nasserein before continuing through the forest to Putzenalpe.
 It then descends to St Jakob before heading back to St Anton again – the walking time is about five hours.
+Another, the Alpen Rose Way, is a 18.5km celebration of the Arlberg’s dwarf rhododendrons.

 There’s a pleasant family hike called Mutspuren, reached by the Galzig cable-car then walking the paths around Galzig before taking the lift back down again.
 En route are inter-active displays such as old skis you can try on, and other themed exhibits – everything made from natural wood, nothing plastic – for learning and playing as you go.
 A longer version is to walk via Maiensee and the Sennhütte back down to St Anton.